All About Podiatrists

 - Foot Orthopedist

-In 2016, there was an estimated number of 11,000 jobs in the United States for Podiatrist.
+There were about 11,000 jobs for Podiatrist in 2016 (in the United States).
 New jobs are being produced at a rate of 10.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Podiatrist by 2026.
-There will be an estimated 700 positions for Podiatrist per year.
+Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.

 The states with the most job growth for Podiatrist are Utah, Maryland, and Nebraska.
 Watch out if you plan on working in Mississippi, Kansas, or Rhode Island.
 These states have the worst job growth for this type of profession.